briteblu/joomla-briteblu-mark-as-read/README.md

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/briteblu/joomla-briteblu-mark-as-read?sort=semver&style=for-the-badge) [![GitHub stars](https://img.shields.io/github/stars/briteblu/joomla-briteblu-mark-as-read?style=for-the-badge)](https://github.com/briteblu/joomla-briteblu-mark-as-read/stargazers)

+Simple Joomla extension to enable users to mark articles as 'read'.

 - [BriteBlu - 'Mark as Read' Joomla component](#briteblu---mark-as-read-joomla-component)
   - [About](#about)
   - [Usage](#usage)
   - [To Do](#to-do)
   - [Changelog](#changelog)

-Simple Joomla plugin to enable users to mark articles as 'read'.

 ## About

-[BriteBlu](https://www.briteblu.com) adds functionality to Joomla (versions 3.9.x)
+[BriteBlu](https://www.briteblu.com) adds functionality to Joomla (versions > 3.8)

 There have been Joomla users in the past years asking if a functionality like this exists:
 - Mark a group of articles (place these articles in a category or add a tag to them).